Abhijith-TR/Academic-Portal/README.md

 1. Inserting core courses - A CSV file is necessary such that all of the courses appear in the first column, the course category appears in the second column and this is followed by comma separated departments.
 Every new course starts on a new line.

 2. Uploading grades - Simply enter the grade at the end of the file that is generated.
 Do not insert any new lines or commas.

+### **Additional Instructions**
+- The steps mentioned above are meant for an ubuntu machine.
+Steps 1, 2 and 3 are same for a windows machine.
+You can unzip a file using the GUI on a windows machine.
+The instruction to run the file is also the same.